 Here’s the press release from Environment North Carolina:

-Environment North Carolina is a statewide, citizen-funded advocacy group, working to protect the places we love and the values we share.
+Environment North Carolina is a statewide, citizen-based environmental advocacy organization working to protect North Carolina’s clean air, clean water, and open spaces.